-Biden administration weighing new rules to address security risks posed by TikTok, foreign apps
+Biden administration weighing new rules to limit TikTok, foreign apps

 “The Biden administration believes certain countries, including the People’s Republic of China (PRC), seek to leverage digital technologies and Americans’ data in ways that present unacceptable national security risks while advancing authoritarian controls and interests,” Sharma said in a statement.

 The Commerce Department rulemaking follows a June executive order, which launched a security review that could prompt restrictions of the apps.
-Senior administration officials told The Washington Post at the time that they wanted to establish a more “robust” process for reviewing the apps, after the Trump administration’s attempts to block TikTok and other services faced court challenges.
+Senior administration officials told The Post at the time that they wanted to establish a more “robust” process for reviewing the apps, after the Trump administration’s attempts to block TikTok and other services faced court challenges.
 The Wall Street Journal first reported on the Commerce Department’s moves.

 Under that order, the Commerce Department, as well as the Department of Homeland Security and the Office of the Director of National Intelligence, have submitted recommendations to address the risks posed by foreign apps to the White House.

 A representative for TikTok did not immediately respond to a request for comment.
 TikTok executives have said U.S. user data is not shared with the Chinese authorities and is stored on servers in Virginia, with backups in Singapore.
-But critics have argued that the servers’ location is irrelevant due to China’s potential influence over a company headquartered in Beijing.
+But critics have argued that the servers’ location is irrelevant because of China’s potential influence over a company headquartered in Beijing.

-Trump says he plans to bar TikTok from operating in the U.S. Trump says he will ban TikTok app in the U.S.

-Since launching in the U.S. in 2017, TikTok has become one of the Internet’s most popular social networks.
+Since launching in the United States in 2017, TikTok has become one of the Internet’s most popular social networks.
 The company said in September that more than 1 billion people use it every month.
-Trump’s criticism of the service did nothing to slow enthusiasm for the platform, which has consistently remained one of the most-downloaded apps in the Apple and Google app stores.
+Donald Trump’s criticism of the service did nothing to slow enthusiasm for the platform, which has consistently remained one of the most-downloaded apps in the Apple and Google app stores.
 TikTok leaped past Google last year to become the world’s most popular website, according to the Internet infrastructure company Cloudflare.

 The Trump administration in 2020 issued an executive order threatening to ban the app if it was not owned by an American parent company, citing concerns that Americans’ data could be accessed by the Chinese government.
 TikTok’s owner challenged that sell-off order in court, and an earlier proposal from a group including Walmart and Oracle remains on hold pending legal and federal reviews.

-Former employees in the company’s U.S. offices told The Washington Post in 2019 that Beijing-based officials decided policies that would govern how the app is used in the U.S., including rules over what topics are to be demoted or removed.
+Former employees in the company’s U.S. offices told The Post in 2019 that Beijing-based officials decided policies that would govern how the app is used in the United States, including rules over what topics are to be demoted or removed.
 Vanessa Pappas, the company’s chief, told The Post in a statement then that her California-based team assumed more control of the U.S. market after realizing the company’s global “'one-size-fits-all’ approach … wouldn’t work.”